 The Total Cost of Forming and Maintaining a Business in Idaho

-Another key filing for businesses in Idaho is the Annual Report filing, which happens every year.
+Another key filing for businesses in Idaho is the Annual Report.
 The form itself is simple, but it keeps the state up-to-date about some simple but vital information about your business.
 Unlike a lot of states, Idaho does not charge a filing fee for this, so as long as you file on time, it won’t cost you anything.

 There are also taxes to consider.
 Idaho has pretty standard rates for both the corporate income tax (also called the Business Income Tax) and the personal income tax.
 But on top of those state rates, you will also have to pay federal taxes, along with several others.
 For instance, if you have employees, you’ll pay unemployment insurance tax.
 If you sell goods or services, you’ll pay sales and use tax.
 Depending on the nature of your business, there could be other taxes required, so check with the Idaho State Tax Commission to make sure.